Quantum algorithms for Uhlmann transformation: Main results

 A more formal and technical version of \Cref{infthm:uhlmenn purif sample} is \Cref{thm:algorithm Uhlmann} in \Cref{sec:purif sample}, where the approximation error is evaluated by both fidelity difference and diamond norm.

 Theorem~\ref{infthm:uhlmenn purif sample} states that, rather remarkably, the sample complexity still does not scale with the dimension $d_\sA$ or $ d_\sB$---when either $1/s_{\rm min}^2$ or $r^2/\delta^2$ is sufficiently small, the Uhlmann transformation can be efficiently implemented using multiple copies of the purified states $\ket{\rho}^{\sA\sB}$ and $\ket{\sigma}^{\sA\sB}$.
+Moreover, because this algorithm is sequential and processes the quantum states one by one, $\cO\big(\log(d_\sA d_\sB)\big)$ qubits suffice at any one time, which includes qubits to store these states.